 Whether they are learning about algebra, geometry or plotting coordinates, math can prove to be a fun and stimulating discipline for children who have a natural curiosity about the world around them.

-By placing maths in a familiar context, you will familiarise yourself with the math concepts and increase your children’s confidence asking you questions.
+By placing maths in a familiar context, you will familiarise yourself with the math concepts and increase your children's confidence asking you questions.
 All children are capable of learning math, so prepare to be surprised!
 This can also be true with a maths tutor; learning what your child is learning can also help erase any fears and add extra support to their learning.

 The best way to combat a fear is to acknowledge it, approach it and discuss it with those around you.